The cave temple at Mayuragiri Viharaya |

-Mayuragiri Raja Maha Viharaya, also known as Monaragala Raja Maha Viharaya, (Sinhala: මොනරාගල මයුරගිරි රජමහා විහාරය) is a Buddhist temple situated near Weliyaya junction in Monaragala District, Sri Lanka.
+Mayuragiri Raja Maha Viharaya, also known as Monaragala Raja Maha Viharaya, (Sinhala: මොනරාගල මයුරගිරි රජමහා විහාරය) is a Buddhist temple situated near the Weliyaya junction in Monaragala District, Sri Lanka.

 History

 Several artefacts such as guard stones and Stupas of this temple are attributed by people to the reign of King Valagamba (103,87-77 B.C.).
-An inscription found in this site reveals that King Mahanaga (555-567 A.D.) donated some lands to this temple.
+An inscription discovered on this site reveals that King Mahanaga (555-567 A.D.) donated some lands to this temple.
 It is believed that the Tooth Relic of the Buddha was kept here during the time of the war between King Parakramabahu I (1153-1186 A.D.) and Queen Sugala.
 According to locals, Arhat Maliyadeva Thera had occupied this temple for some time (De Silva & Chandrasekara, 2009).

-Mayuragiriya Raja Maha Viharaya rock inscription
+Mayuragiriya Raja Maha Viharaya Rock Inscription

 Period: 5-6th centuries A.D.
-Script: Transitional Brahmi Language: Old Sinhala

 Content: This inscription mentions the donations given to the temple by a person named Damaga of Machala Bala